 If you are into local designers don’t forget to stop by Jane Doe design shop located across famous Pastis bistro.
 Here you can find interesting and unique items such as mugs, pillows, jewelry, accessories and some really nice pieces made by Serbian designers.

 Another place that can be worth your while is definitely Disciplina store in Kralja Petra.
 This modern store sells everything by Disciplina street wear.
 You can find unisex baggy pants, t-shirts, bags, sweatshirt, fashionable bomber jackets and catch some cool DJ gigs from local DJs and collectives.

 Address: 70 Kralja Petra St. 11000 Belgrade

-Here you can see exhibitions of young local artists, attend fashion events and DJ gigs as well.
+Here you can see exhibitions of young local artists, attend fashion events and gigs as well.
 Jane Doe concept offers a wide selection of local and foreign designer products from eye wear to fancy dresses, underwear and jewelry.

 Mandarina is a tinny cake shop that popped up some time ago in Gracanicka St. In this colorful place you can find the most delicious cakes made by local pastry chefs.
 You can order take-a-way or enjoy their mouth-watering bites in the shop.

 Another must visit pastry shop is Ferdinand knedle.
 This delicacy has become super trendy among the locals and foreign visitors as well.
 Ferdinand knedla is a blend of traditional and contemporary knedla.
 Original knedla is a traditional winter delicacy from Vojvodina made of flour, potatoes and filled with plums.
 The idea-maker of Ferdinand knedla decided to create a new product from a traditional recipe by adding new flavors and fillings such as apricot, nutella, amaretto, strawberry, chocolate…Not to forget to mention that this delicious delicacy costs only 1 euro.